The Foundation of Organizational Growth Happens Along the S Curve of Business

-The Concept of Ba and Bioholonics
+The Concepts of Ba and Bioholonics

-The places and types of knowledge, as well as how they're shared, all come together to empower organizations to work in harmony toward a common goal.
+Places and types of knowledge, as well as how they're shared, all come together to empower organizations to work in harmony toward a common goal.

 There are necessary steps an organization must take to derive maximum value and growth via digital transformation initiatives and stay relevant in an increasingly innovative world.
 However, to extract meaningful value from digital infrastructure an organization must approach incremental growth by way of optimization and innovation across the business.
 A lack of pervasive information causes enterprises to get stuck and the transformative power of digital to stagnate.